 Here’s a quick list of celebration of life ideas to inspire your planning:

-• Choose a venue such as a hotel, resort, winery, or other places that can be reserved for privacy.
+- Choose a venue such as a hotel, resort, winery, or other place that can be reserved for privacy.

-• Include an interactive element, such as a group activity or craft.
+- Include an interactive element, such as a group activity or craft, organized in small groups to encourage interaction.

 Each of these ideas ensures the event feels personal, meaningful, and healing.